DYNYXD/lastdisconnected/README.md

 so the commands :
 sm_disconnected

-Also big credits to : Headline for making the Ban Disconnected plugin
+Also big credits to : Headline for making the Ban Disconnected plugin a lot of the code is from him